-What Happens Your Financial Aid Status What you need to do If your GPA drops below a 2.0 Warning: You may continue to receive financial aid for one semester Raise your GPA to a 2.0 or higher.
-Or, if your overall completion rate is less than these criteria; Credits Completion Rate 0-12 50% 13-18 60% 19+ 67% Warning: You may continue to receive financial aid for one semester Raise your completion rate per the chart to become eligible for financial aid.
-After you have exhausted your semester of Warning, if your GPA remains below a 2.0 and/or your overall completion rate is less than the criteria stated above.
+ar overall completion rate an these criteria; Completion Rate 50% 60% 67% Warning: You may continue to receive financial aid for one semester Raise your completion rate per the chart to become eligible for financial aid. semester remains overall co have exhausted your r of Warning, if your GPA below a 2.0 and/or your ompletion rate is less criteria stated above.
 Removal of financial aid You can appeal if you have mitigating circumstances.
 If your appeal is approved, you will need to successfully complete the academic plan associated with your appeal.
 If you attempt over 150% of your program of study (major) Suspended: You are not eligible for financial aid You can appeal if you have mitigating circumstances.
-If your appeal is approved, you will need to successfully complete 100% of all classes and are required to maintain an overall GPA of 2.0 or higher.

-If you have completed your

-semester of probation and have not

-successfully completed the

-academic plan associated with your

-appeal.

-You are not eligible for financial aid

-You can regain eligibility after taking classes at your own expense and meeting the minimum requirements of 2.0 GPA and a completion rate in accordance with the chart within the 150% time-frame.
+If your appeal is approved, you will need to successfully complete 100% of all classes and are required to maintain an overall GPA of 2.0 or higher. semester not succe ve completed your r of probation and have essfully completed the c plan associated with eal.
+You are not eligible for financial aid You can regain eligibility after taking classes at your own expense and meeting the minimum requirements of 2.0 GPA and a completion rate in accordance with the chart within the 150% time-frame.